 Chris offers his clients an analytical perspective and sensible solutions to difficult municipal and land use planning issues.
 His municipal and provincial government experience has given him the added benefit of understanding the culture and inner workings of these challenging environments.

-Chris is a member of the firm's Municipal and Land Use Planning Group.
+Chris is a member of the firm's Municipal and Land Use Planning Group and Expropriation Law Group.
 Chris practises in all areas of municipal law, including land use planning and development, expropriations, environmental law, administrative law/litigation, development charges, educational development charges, user fees and charges, sign regulation, municipal finance, conflicts of interest, municipal restructuring, building code matters, property standards, bylaw prosecutions and defence, and challenges to council decisions for illegality, unconstitutionality and bad faith.

 He regularly appears before municipal councils and committees, the Ontario Municipal Board, the Board of Negotiation, the Assessment Review Board and all levels of courts in Ontario.
 Chris has appeared before the Federal Court, Federal Court of Appeal and the Supreme Court of Canada in disputes regarding the constitutionality of the municipal regulation of federal undertakings.
 He provides advice and representation to a wide variety of public- and private-sector clients.